List of Neighbours characters introduced in 2006: Charlie Hoyland

+Two years later, Charlie returns to stay with Steph when Philippa and Max are having marital problems.
+When Philippa comes to collect Charlie to take him home, it is revealed that she has been having an affair and that she had got Charlie to lie to Max in order to cover it up.
+Steph suggests that Charlie stays with her whilst Philippa returns to Fiji to sort out her marriage.
+Steph decides to leave Erinsborough and move to Sydney so she can be close to Adam.
+Toadie then brings Adam to Erinsborough so Steph can drive up to Sydney in her new camper van with Charlie and Adam for a road trip with her sons.
+Charlie leaves Erinsborough with his mother and half-brother.

 Cameron Robinson

 Cameron Robinson, played by Adam Hunter, made his first on-screen appearance on 28 March 2006.
 Cameron is one of three children (triplets) born to Paul Robinson and Gail Robinson.
 Ruth Deller of television website, Lowculture, called Cameron "an all-round nice guy (who was bumped off by Max Hoyland, as if we didn't have enough reason to hate that bloke)."

 Cameron grew up in Tasmania with Gail (Fiona Corke), his sister Elle (Pippa Black) and identical twin, Robert (Adam Hunter).
 Cameron developed a close bond with Elle and they made up nicknames for Robert and kept journals about him.
 Cameron began work in an architects office, before realising that he wanted to train as a nurse.
 Robert engineered a car crash and Cameron is left in a coma in a small country hospital.
 Robert then steals Cameron's identity and goes to Erinsborough to carry out a revenge plan against his father, Paul.
 Cameron wakes from his coma and is unable to understand how he had lost two months of his life.
 He hides when he hears someone coming and when Robert comes into the room, Cameron knocks him out and steals his clothes.
 He goes to Ramsay Street and he is arrested for all of Robert's crimes, including planting a bomb in Elle's car and killing three of Paul's neighbours.
 Cameron remains adamant that he is innocent, while Robert gets into his hospital bed.
 Cameron pleads with Gail and claims that he had been set up.